apollographql/docs/src/content/community/code-of-conduct.md

 - Let the person know that what they did is not appropriate and ask them to stop and/or edit their message(s) if online.
 - That person should immediately stop the behavior and correct the issue.
-- If this doesn’t happen, or if you’re uncomfortable speaking up, contact organizers by emailing [codeofconduct@graphql.com](mailto:codeofconduct@graphql.com).
+- If this doesn't happen, or if you're uncomfortable speaking up, contact organizers by emailing [codeofconduct@graphql.com](mailto:codeofconduct@graphql.com).
 - As soon as available, an organizer will respond, identify themselves, and take further action (see below), starting with a warning, then temporary deactivation, then long-term deactivation.
 - When reporting, please include any relevant details, links, screenshots, context, or other information that may be used to better understand and resolve the situation.
 - The Admin team will prioritize the well-being and comfort of those affected negatively by the violation over the comfort of the violator.
 This may include the violator being removed from online or in-person spaces until those affected say they would feel safe with the person returning.